 “It’s a game of mistakes,” he emphasized.
 “If your preparation is where it needs to be, your mindset is where it needs to be, you come into a game where you apply yourself and you’re ready to go, mistakes are going to happen.
 But maybe you’re not prepared.
 Maybe you weren’t ready to go in the first five minutes, maybe there was a face-off and you weren’t ready.
 Those are things we have a problem with.”

 “Mistakes are going to happen,” he added.
 “If your intention is to do the right thing, you’re prepared and your compete level is where it needs to be, we will live with mistakes.
 It’s those other things that we won’t.”

 After noting the challenges he faces in moving up from the AHL to the NHL and the Kings, after noting how much faster the game is and how it’s so much more difficult to generate scoring chances, after all that and more, when asked about what may have surprised him about moving up to the NHL, Brodzinski went in an entirely unexpected direction.

 “It’s kind of weird, coming from the American league,” he said.
 “After games, you’ve got to write down your meal on a sheet and put money in a cup.
 It’s a lot different here, flying in a [chartered] jet and they’ve got meals for you.”

 LEAD PHOTO: Los Angeles Kings forward prospect Jonny Brodzinski, shown here playing for the AHL’s Ontario Reign.
 Photo: David Sheehan/CaliShooterOne Photography.

 Frozen Royalty’s Jonny Brodzinski Coverage

-- A Kings RW Prospect Jonny Brodzinski “Scores Goals That Other People Can’t”
+- A Kings C Prospect Jonny Brodzinski “Scores Goals That Other People Can’t”